LeVanKhanh/MyNotes/how-to-win-friends-n-influence-people/05-part-four.md

 ## CHAPTER 1: If you must find fault, this is the way to begin

+### Priciple 1: Begin with praise and honest appreciation.

 ## CHAPTER 2: How to criticize - and not be hated for it

 ## CHAPTER 3: Take about your mistakes first